rkelson/metadata-asset-tracking-tool/metadata/demographic/census_places_2020.md

 ### How reliable and accurate is the dataset?

-The data available on this page was downloaded from the [2020 Census Redistricting Data (P.L.
-94-171)](https://www.census.gov/programs-surveys/decennial-census/about/rdo/summary-files.html#P2).
+This dataset is the most current and complete dataset for incorporated municipalities and CDPs in Utah.
 All 2020 census geographies reflect boundaries as of January 1, 2020.
-Additional GIS files and support products are available on the [census redistricting data](https://www.census.gov/programs-surveys/decennial-census/about/rdo/summary-files.html#P2).
+Additional GIS files and support products are available on the US Census Bureau [Redistricting Data Page](https://www.census.gov/programs-surveys/decennial-census/about/rdo/summary-files.html#P2).

 ## Credits